CharlesCage/burstrender/README.md

 1. Find ImageMagick's `delegates.xml` file.

-   On both Debian 12 and a Debian WSL install I found mine in `/etc/ImageMagick-6/delegates.xml`, so you might check thereabouts and get lucky.
+   On both Debian 12 and a Debian WSL ("Buster") install I found mine in `/etc/ImageMagick-6/delegates.xml`, so you might check thereabouts and get lucky.

    If not, you can try the command `find / -name delegates.xml`, but it can take a long time.
 You can always try `/etc` instead of `/` first, too.
 Or try the method below.